 Some of the most beautiful country I’ve ever seen and one place that I used to frequent during my Navy career but never really wrote a whole lot about was my time visiting Klamath Falls, Ore.
 There was a time when I thought that I wanted to retire in the area after fishing the Klamath River, the wild streams and the majestic mountain lakes for trout during our squadron visits.
 Klamath Falls, the town itself was small and nestled along the the Klamath River in south central Oregon.
 Some of the biggest trout that I’ve ever caught were out of the Klamath River and the best smoked trout I’ve ever tasted came from the trout we caught in the river and flew back to San Diego.
 My friend and our squadron Maintenance Officer, Lt.
 Dave Lopez was one of the guys in the squadron that loved to fish so he and I would visit a few streams in the mountains so he could fly fish.
 I was more of a conventional tackle guy but I enjoyed tagging along with Dave and throwing a rooster tail while he whipped that fly rod around.
 I also enjoyed fishing for trout along the shores of the Klamath River and we caught some monster trout using a floating cheese bait and nightcrawler combo from the shore while freezing our butts off.

-I also like to play billiards and I was very comfortable in an old smoky bar and pool room trying to hustle a little pool to offset my bar tab and compare my skills against the locals on their turf.
-While a squadron buddy and I were spending an evening at a pretty rough local bar I befriended a female under cover narcotics officer and spent a little time playing her boyfriend and cover for her while she worked undercover in the town to bust some local drug dealers who were dealing out of the bar.
-It was pretty interesting and she was very upfront with me from the get go about what she was doing.
-She showed me her badge and her gun while explaining what she was doing and asked me if I would help her by just pretending to be her boyfriend for a while.
-I agreed, hoping maybe it would lead to being her real boyfriend but she was all about business and wasn’t looking for romance at the time.
+I also like to play billiards and I was very comfortable in an old smoky biker bar or pool hall trying to hustle a little pool to offset my bar tab and compare my skills against the locals on their turf.
+While a squadron buddy and I were spending an evening at a pretty rough local bar I befriended a female undercover narcotics officer and spent a little time playing her boyfriend and cover for her while she worked undercover in the town to bust some local drug dealers who were dealing out of the bar.
+It was pretty interesting, and she was very upfront with me from the get-go about what she was doing.
+She showed me her badges, one of which was attached to the outer face of the holster of her handgun, while explaining what she was doing and asked me if I would help her by just pretending to be her boyfriend for a while.
+I agreed, hoping maybe it would lead to being her real boyfriend, but she was all about business and wasn’t looking for romance at the time.
 She was very fit and pretty and looked a little out of place in the biker bar scene so that’s where I came in.
-There’s a lot more to the story including late night car rides to the countryside for her to make drug deals with me waiting in the car strapped with a Glock she gave me.
-She had just moved to the Klamath area and the police force from south Florida where she was in the narcotics division and since nobody knew who she was in town, she was perfect for the undercover police work.
-She was very determined in her work and I was amazed at how fearless she was when it came to dealing with a very bad element.
+She had just moved to the Klamath area and the police force from south Florida where she worked in the narcotics division and since nobody knew who she was in town, she was perfect for the undercover police work.
+She was very determined in her work, and I was amazed at how fearless she was when it came to dealing with a very bad element.
 A true badass.

 One of the most memorable trips and my last was a trip to Klamath was after about a 6 month period of no trips to Klamath for the squadron.
 Just 6 months prior to us returning my good friend and fishing buddy Lt Dave (Lucky) Lopez passed away as a result of a car accident while he and one of our technical representatives were returning from a fishing trip to the mountains outside of Klamath.
 It was a trip that I could have easily went on but because I partied the night before I just wanted to get to my rack for some much needed rest after my shift was over.
 I learned of the car accident the next morning and Dave was in critical condition at the hospital.
 Dave had a massive head injury and he passed after a few days.
 It was hard on all of us in the squadron but loss is something you learn to deal with in fighter squadrons.
 It happens and you just have to put it behind you and move on.